LaDilettante/personal-webpage/_posts/2016-11-22-mutable-state-in-R.md

 ## [1] "roof!"
 {% endhighlight %}

-It feels very weird to me that functional programming can be used to accomplish an OOP-like behavior like this, which actually looks closer to classic OOP than R's class system.
+I really like how the `object$method()` syntax of this approach looks similar to `object.method()` in traditional OOP language.
+Indeed, this looks much more familiar than R's class system.

+Still, it feels very weird to me that functional programming can be used to accomplish an OOP-like behavior like this.
 I did successfully using this approach to test my MCMC code.
 But should I?
-I can't get over how weird this looks.
+Is there any drawback to this approach?